Ellinor-Carlberg/YammyKitchen-Second-assignment/README.md

 # YammyKitchen-Second-assignment
 modernize an existing website

-The website chosen:
-    Yammy Kitchen (Restaurant in Gothenburg)
+The website chosen: Yammy Kitchen (Restaurant in Gothenburg)
-a.
-Index_Homepage
-b.
-Menu
-c.
-Booking

 Link to the original website:
 a. http://www.yammykitchen.se